 If the assistant referees have misconfigured the robots (e.g. they set the wrong team color), the kick-off is repeated.
 In this case, goals scored with at least one misconfigured robot on the field are not counted.
-The time that was played with a wrong configuration is counted as "lost time", i. e. the half should be lengthened by it.
-Note that the assistant referees are only responsible for setting team colour on kick-off.
-Robots replaced after a request for pickup are the responsibility of the team.
+The time that was played with a wrong configuration is counted as "lost time", i.e. the half should be lengthened by it.
+Note that the assistant referees are only responsible for setting team color on kick-off.
+Robots replaced after a request for pickup are the responsibility of the team, and should be handed to the referees or assistants in the 'penalized' state.